 (f) A change in the level of medical care is prescribed by the recipient's physician.

 Program Support Unit (PSU) staff must coordinate the termination of other waiver or Community Care for the Aged and Disabled (CCAD) services with the CCAD case manager so that the individual does not experience a break in services and does not receive concurrent services through another waiver or CCAD service.
-The STAR+PLUS Home and Community Based Services (HCBS) program member must be encouraged to contact the managed care organization (MCO) to request any services being denied that are not included in the STAR+PLUS HCBS program individual service plan.
+The STAR+PLUS Home and Community Based Services (HCBS) program member must be encouraged to contact the managed care organization (MCO) to request any services being denied that are not included in the STAR+PLUS HCBS program individual service plan (ISP).

 The 10-day adverse action prior notice requirement does not apply to individuals transferring from CCAD or other waiver programs to the STAR+PLUS HCBS program.